 Like a beckoning lover, the refuge of alcohol holds an irresistible allure, especially to those who are prone to risky and compulsive behavior.
 Complicating the equation is the steady availability of liquor, in most every setting.
 Adding fuel to the addictive fire, those who are seeking quick relief from problems (often in the throes of depression), hope to chase away their demons in the (initial) warm embrace of alcohol, for as long as possible.

 But like other addictive substances, alcohol enslaves the drinker to its succumbing effects, with little or no warning.
 Lest anyone dares think this disease mainly grips the less educated – skid row bum types – think again.
 Far from it.

-Most significantly, how scary is it to realize, people in positions of life and death responsibility may often operate ( some literally ! ) under impaired conditions?
-So, is this just someone else’s problem, or one of society at large?
+Most significantly, how scary is it to realize that people in positions of life and death responsibility may often operate ( some literally ! ) under impaired conditions?
+So is this just someone else’s problem, or one of society at large?